mk-fg/name-based-routing-policy-controller/README.rst

-  Just gotta add/remove IPs in @nbrpc to change routing decisions, all being neatly contained in that set, with very efficient packet matching, and infinitely flexible too if necessary (i.e. not just dst-ip, but pretty much anything, up to and including running custom BPF code on packets).
+  Just gotta add/remove IPs in @nbrpc to change routing decisions, all being neatly contained in that set, with very efficient packet matching, and infinitely flexible too if necessary (i.e. not only by dst-ip, but pretty much anything, up to and including running custom BPF code on packets).

   Having decisions made at the firewall level also allows to avoid this routing